Allan-Linn/DeepRL-FlappyBird/README.md

 # Running the Code

 First, determine the algorithm you want to run.
-You can modify the hyperparameters of the code in the corresponding config file in the configs folder.
+You can modify the parameters of the code in the corresponding config file in the configs folder.
 To help you better understand the input parameters, we list them below:

 **model_save_path**: folder to save policy model <br />
 **load_path**: load a model's weight from this path <br />